IT-Administrators/.github/CONTRIBUTING.md

 ## License

-By contributing to any project of mine, you agree that your contributions will be licensed under the repositories license.
+By contributing to any project, you agree that your contributions will be licensed under the repositories license.